 A crisis affects how we feel about ourselves, the person we think we are and what others make of us.

-Last week I re-joined LinkedIn after a pause of several years.
+In late 2017 I re-joined LinkedIn after a pause of several years.

 Whatever your own crisis or life-challenging event, similar dilemmas and questions will arise: